praneybehl/claude-code-review-mcp/README.md

 -   **For Anthropic Models:**
     `ANTHROPIC_API_KEY="your_anthropic_api_key"`

-The server will automatically load variables from a `.env` file found in the current working directory (i.e., your project's root).
+The server will automatically load variables from a `.env` file found in the current working directory (i.e., your project's root) or you can configure them directly in the MCP server configuration as shown in the examples above.

 ## Smart Slash Commands for Claude Code